 They will cover the most important parts of each museum, and many masterpieces that you probably already saw on books before, so you can go straight to the point, it will save you time without compromising your visit.

 Louvre Museum Paris

 The Louvre Museum is the biggest museum in the world.
-It is is the house of 380,000 objects and displays 35,000 works of art.
+It is in the house of 380,000 objects and displays 35,000 works of art.
 Now imagine, to visit it completely, you would probably need two days to see it all!
-With this list it will still take great part of a day, thats why I do not recommed to visit the Louvre if you only have 3 days in the city.
+With this list, it will still take a great part of the day, that’s why I do not recommend to visit the Louvre if you only have 3 days in the city.

 The museum is opened from 9h to 18h, on Wednesday and Friday it is opened until 21:45h, during Tuesdays it is closed.

 The building was originally built as a fortress in the late 12th century under Philip II, it was extended many time before assuming the form we have today.
 The royal family used to live there until 1682, when Louis XIV decided to move to the Palace of Versailles.
 The building was turned into a museum in 1793 and now divided in eight curatorial departments.
 There are five floors to visit, so be prepared!

 Law Code of Hammurabi (Room 3 – Richelieu wing)

 A Babylonian law code carved in stone, dated back to 1754 BC One of the oldest deciphered writings of significant length in the world.
 It is made up of 282 laws and includes its punishments as well.
 The laws were based in the Law of Talion, “eye for an eye, teeth for a teeth”.